World Trade Organization

-Ministers agreed on a Ministerial Decision on Fisheries Subsidies, giving a clear mandate for the conclusion of negotiations by the next Ministerial Conference in 2019.
+Ministers agreed on a Ministerial Decision on Fisheries Subsidies, giving a clear mandate for the conclusion of negotiations by the next Ministerial Conference, and have since agreed to conclude negotiations by the end of 2020..
 Three new initiatives on advancing talks on e-Commerce, Investment Facilitation and Micro, Small and Medium Enterprises were launched.

 The initiative to launch exploratory talks on e-commerce, led by Australia, will work towards future WTO negotiations on trade-related aspects of electronic commerce.
-Seventy WTO members, together accounting for around 70 per cent of global trade, committed to launching talks in the first quarter of 2018.
+Seventy WTO members, together accounting for around 70 per cent of global trade, committed to launching talks.

 On Investment Facilitation, 69 WTO members, including Australia, recognised the links between investment, trade and development, and announced plans to pursue structured discussions with the aim of developing a multilateral framework on investment facilitation.

 On Micro, Small and Medium Enterprises (MSMEs), 84 WTO members accounting for around 78 per cent of world exports issued a joint statement declaring their intention to create an Informal Working Group to promote the participation of Micro, Small and Medium-Sized Enterprises in international trade, including its role in promoting development within the WTO.